medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <hr/>

   > In case of discrepancies between the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging Implementation Guide (IG)</a>
   and this page, it is the IG which should be followed.
-Please contact <fhir@medcom.dk> if you find discrepandies.
+Please contact <fhir@medcom.dk> if you find discrepancies.
   <br>

 ## 1 Content overview